You are pregnant

 - the 12-week ultrasound (to confirm the due date)

 - The costs of a non-invasive prenatal test (NIPT), chorionic villus sampling (CVS) or amniocentesis will also be reimbursed if there are medical grounds for the procedure (because you have previously had a baby with a chromosome abnormality).
-If there aren’t medical grounds for the NIPT then you will also be reimbursed for this test from 1th April 2023.
-From 2023, we no longer reimburse the costs of the combined test.
+Since 2022 we no longer reimburse the costs of the combined test.

 You are giving birth